 “It’s really beautiful here, a blessing,” he said.
 “It’s brand new, too.
 It’s taken me years to get where I am, but I made it.
 This is home for me now.”

-An interim report on Denver's Inclusionary Housing Ordinance is available here.
+A report on Denver's Inclusionary Housing Ordinance is available here.